 There may be circumstances where we may not have the right to control the preparation, filing and prosecution of all patent applications that we license from third parties, or to maintain and/or enforce the rights to patents licensed from third parties, in which case, we will be dependent on our licensors to obtain, maintain and enforce patent protection for our licensed intellectual property.
 Our licensors may not successfully prosecute the patent applications that are licensed to us and even if patents are issued in respect of these patent applications, our licensors may fail to maintain these patents or may determine not to pursue litigation against other companies that are infringing these patents.
 In other words, such licensed patents and patent applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
 Further, we cannot be certain that such activities related to the preparation, filing, prosecution, maintenance and/or enforcement of the licensed patent rights by licensors have been or will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable patent rights.
-We may have limited control over the manner in which our licensors initiate an infringement proceeding against a third-party infringer of the licensed patent rights, or defend certain of the licensed patent rights.
-It is possible that the licensor's infringement proceeding or defense activities with respect to the licensed patent rights may be less vigorous than had we conducted them ourselves.
-In the event our licensors fail to adequately pursue and maintain patent protection for the licensed patents and patent applications they control, and to timely cede control of such prosecution and/or enforcement to us, our competitors might be able to enter the market, which would have a material adverse effect on our business.
+We may have limited control over the manner in which our licensors initiate an infringement proceeding against a third-party infringer of the licensed patent rights may be less vigorous than had we conducted them ourselves.
+In the event our licensors fail to adequately pursue and maintain patent protection for the licensed patents and patents and patent applications they control, and to timely cede control of such prosecution and/or enforcement to us, our competitors might be able to enter the market, which would have a material adverse effect on our business.

 Future patents we obtain may not be sufficiently broad to prevent others from using our technology or from developing competing products and technology.
-There is no guarantee that any of our pending patent applications will result in issued or granted patents, that any of our future issued or granted patents will include claims that are sufficiently broad to cover THB335 or any oral future KIT inhibitor product candidates or to provide meaningful protection from our competitors.
+There is no guarantee that any of our pending patent applications will result in issued or granted patents, that any of our future issued or granted patents will not later be found to be invalid or unenforceable or that any future issued or granted patents will include claims that are sufficiently broad to cover THB335 or any oral future KIT inhibitor product candidates or to provide meaningful protection from our competitors.
 Moreover, the patent position of biotechnology and biopharmaceutical companies can be highly uncertain because it involves complex legal and factual questions.
 We will be able to protect our proprietary rights from unauthorized use by third parties only to the extent that our current and future proprietary technology and product candidates are covered by valid and enforceable patents, or are effectively maintained as trade secrets.
 If third parties disclose or misappropriate our proprietary rights, it may materially and adversely affect our position in the market.